dolittle/Documentation/Documentation/documentation/getting_started.md

 $ git submodule update --init --recursive
 ```

-### Create documentation for the new repository
+### 1. Create documentation for the new repository

 At the root of the working repository, create a `Documentation` folder with at least a matching `_index.md` and other
 markdown files if needed.
-Read our guide on [creating documentation]({{< relref "/contributing/documentation/_index.md" >}}) for more information.
+Read our guide on [structure](./structure) for more information.

-### Adding the working repository as a submodule
+### 2. Adding the working repository as a submodule

-In the Documentation repository, navigate to the `Source/repositories/` folder and then into the corresponding Organisation folder (e.g. fundamentals, runtime, interaction etc).
-If the organisation is "dolittle" then use the repository name eg ["learning"](https://github.com/dolittle/Learning)
+In the Documentation repository, navigate to the `Source/repositories/` folder and then into the corresponding organisation folder (e.g. fundamentals, runtime, interaction etc).
+If the organisation is "dolittle" then use the repository name eg. [learning](https://github.com/dolittle/Learning).

 Pull your working repository here as a **submodule**: